Individual Therapy for Adults in Delaware, Pennsylvania, & Maryland

 What Therapy Is (and Isn’t) Like With Me

-You can bring your full, unfiltered self.
-Messy feelings, nervous laughter, awkward silences, mid-session snacks—none of it needs to be edited.
+You can bring your full, unfiltered self, just as you are.
+Complex feelings, nervous laughter, awkward silences, taking off your shoes, mid-session snacks - none of it needs to be edited out - just show up as yourself.

 This isn’t a performance.
-You don’t have to impress me or explain why something “shouldn’t” bother you.
-If it’s real for you, it matters here.
+You don’t have to try to impress me or justify your feelings.
+If you feel something, and it’s real for you - then it matters to me.

 We move at your speed.
-I’ll offer structure and support, but you get to decide what feels doable, and when.
+I’ll offer structure and support, help ask questions ask questions to move us along when needed, but ultimately you get to decide what feels good to you, when.
+There’s no pressure to “spill your guts” (unless you want to!)

 What’s possible for you…

-Change takes work—but with the right kind of support, it can feel a lot less like suffering and a lot more like healing.
+Change takes time and effort, there’s no way around that.
+AND with the right kind of support, it can feel a lot less like pain and a lot more like growth.
 Over time, as we do this work together, you might find yourself:

-Moving away from over-explaining everything, and letting “this is who I am” be enough
+Moving away from over-explaining everything, and into a little more “this is simply how I feel.”

-You deserve a life where you don’t second-guess every part of yourself.
-Let’s start creating it.
+You deserve a life that feels like yours.
+Let’s start building it.

 Frequently asked questions about individual therapy